The generational divide in our society has never been more evident than it is today.

 To address the value system of the average Millennial in the workplace, companies must stress their mission statement and demonstrate that they’re out to do more than just turn a profit.

 Not long ago, workplaces were much more formal.
-The rise in hip, laid-back startup culture has shifted the needle in terms of office formality.
-While younger generations may see no problem rolling into work in jeans and chatting up their coworkers through an app, older workers may see this lackadaisical approach to workplace culture as unrefined.
+The rise in the hip, laid-back startup culture has shifted the needle in terms of office formality.
+While younger generations may see no problem rolling into work in jeans and chatting up their coworkers through an app, older workers may see this lackadaisical approach to corporate culture as unrefined.

 At the same time, younger generations tend to favor efficiency over tradition and may view writing memos, wearing ties, and using company letterhead as tedious.

 Baby Boomers and Gen Xers are known for their rugged individualism and hardcore work ethic.
-These workers often seek individual success, while Millennials tend to be much more collaborative.
-Younger people also seek out more guidance, feedback, and acknowledgement from their leaders and peers.
+These workers often seek individual success, while Millennials are more collaborative.
+Younger people also seek more guidance, feedback, and acknowledgment from their leaders and peers.